takesian-lab/Calcium-Imaging-Analysis/README - Instructions for making z-corrected blocks.txt

         - Record 6 slices at 4um steps = 5fps
 	- Leave shutter open
 	- Fastest acquisition
+	- One-directional
    Collect a Z-stack in the same position with greater precision and volume
         - 2um step size
         - Start and stop points don't matter as long as the volume includes the FOV

+1.5) CONVERT BIDIRECTIONAL DATA TO ONE-DIRECTIONAL Suite2p expects multiplane data to be sequential.
+For now, I wrote a script to rename bidirectional tiffs to match what Suite2p expects.
+   Run convert_bidirectional_tiffs

 2) RUN DATA THROUGH SUITE2P